Subzero-ftspdev/admin-builder-wordpress/readme.txt

 = 1.0.3 =
  Restoring the 1.0.2.10 functionality

+ = 1.0.4 =
+  Added database loading/generating functionality - everything works differently now.
+Things must be exported from service and re-imported according to the new rules.
 == Arbitrary section ==

 The plugin does not need any extra method of configuration/installation or any other information